 Management of our climate-related risks is embedded throughout our governance planning and reporting processes.
-We manage climate-related risks by putting in place controls, such as those described in the 2024 adaptation progress report, and the effectiveness of these controls to limit impact is seen in our operational performance metrics.
-The following environmental KPIs are recognised as climate-related performance metrics:
+We manage our climate-related risks by putting in place controls, such as those described in the 2024 adaptation progress report, and the effectiveness of these controls to limit impact is seen in our operational performance metrics.
+The following environmental KPIs are recognised as climate-related performance metrics and are reported on page 72 or elsewhere:

 - Leakage reduction;

 - Per capita consumption;

-- Flooding incidents, risk and resilience;
+- Flooding incidents:

 - Storm overflow activations;

-- Risk of severe restrictions in a drought;
+- · Risk of severe restrictions in a drought;

-- · Sewer collapses;
+- Sewer collapses;

-- · Water service supply and resilience; and
+- Water service supply and resilience; and

 - Low water pressure areas.